 Soccer: When Data Drives Performance

-Our society is becoming increasingly digitized thanks to the use of a wide range of digital technologies that generate massive data flows, collectively referred to as big data.
+Our society is becoming increasingly digitized thanks to the use of a wide range of digital technologies that generate large volumes of data, collectively referred to as “big data.”
 This is particularly true of sports-related data collected through smartwatches, smartphone apps, satellite tracking systems, and smart clothing.

 Stéphane Perrey, University of Montpellier; Gérard Dray, IMT Mines Alès – Institut Mines-Télécom and Jacky Montmain, IMT Mines Alès – Institut Mines-Télécom

-This information can thus guide training strategies.
-From there, it is only a short step to becoming an essential tool for improving performance or preventing injuries.
-This type of information may therefore be of interest to a wide range of stakeholders: athletes, coaches, strength and conditioning specialists, adapted physical education instructors, physicians, or sports agents.
-These data, along with the methodologies that accompany them, open up new avenues for research in sports science and digital science.
+This information can thus guide training strategy.
+From there, it’s only a short step to becoming an essential tool for improving performance or preventing injuries.
+This type of information may therefore be of interest to a wide range of stakeholders: athletes, coaches, strength and conditioning specialists, adapted physical education teachers, physicians, and sports agents.
+This data, along with the methodologies that accompany it, opens up new avenues for research in sports science and digital science.

-Soccer is one of the most popular sports in the world, and over the years, more and more data has become available, which has sparked greater interest in the sport among data analysts.
-Related professions, such as data scientists, have emerged, requiring specific skills in statistics and computer science to collect, process, and analyze big data—with the goal of uncovering insights that inform decision-making.
+Soccer is one of the most popular sports in the world, and over the years, more and more information has become available, which has sparked greater interest in the sport among data analysts.
+Related professions, such as data scientists, have emerged, requiring specific skills in statistics and computer science to collect, process, analyze, and interpret big data—with the goal of uncovering insights that inform decision-making.

-In the sports world, the term "Sports Data Analyst" is commonly used, and several think tanks, academic programs, and thematic research groups (such asEuroMov Digital Health in Motion) that bring together multidisciplinary expertise have been established.
-How can sports science and digital science—from data collection to predictive modeling of performance or injury, including data management—impact the field of sports?
+In sports, the term “Sports Data Analyst” is commonly used, and several think tanks, university programs, and thematic research groups (such asEuroMov Digital Health in Motion) that bring together multidisciplinary expertise have been established.
+How can sports science and digital science—from data collection to predictive modeling of performance or injuries, including data management—impact the field of sports?

-In recent years, there has been a surge in the use of position-tracking systems to provide spatio-temporal tracking data on players on the field.
-Although semi-automatic camera systems have been used to track player positions during professional soccer matches, automatic tracking systems using Global Navigation Satellite Systems (GNSS) or local positioning systems are now commonly adopted by professional organizations and teams in team sports (soccer, rugby, basketball, handball, ice hockey).
+In recent years, position-tracking systems have become increasingly popular for providing spatiotemporal tracking data on players on the field.
+Although semi-automatic camera systems have been used to track players’ positions during professional soccer matches, automatic tracking systems using global navigation satellite systems (GNSS) or local positioning systems are now commonly adopted by professional organizations and teams in team sports (soccer, rugby, basketball, handball, and ice hockey).
 Some positioning systems have even equipped balls with built-in sensors.

-One of the most noticeable advancements in many sports is the introduction of autonomous inertial measurement units (IMUs), which measure linear acceleration (accelerometers), rotational velocity (gyroscopes), and the Earth’s magnetic field for orientation (magnetometers) in three dimensions.
+One of the most noticeable advances in many sports is the introduction of autonomous inertial measurement units (IMUs), which measure linear acceleration (accelerometers), rotational velocity (gyroscopes), and the Earth’s magnetic field to determine the unit’s orientation in three dimensions (magnetometers).

-The integration of these portable sensors (IMU-GNSS) is an ongoing trend in the development of systems for tracking and detecting human movement, with applications in sports such as soccer to monitor players’ movements.
+The integration of these wearable sensors (IMU-GNSS) is an ongoing trend in the development of systems for tracking and detecting human movement, with applications in sports—such as soccer—to track players’ movements.
 Generally speaking, movement (speed, distance, and derived metrics) is primarily quantified using GNSS data, while the detection and characterization of collisions and impacts are handled by IMU data.
-Despite these advances, is it possible to free the player from these sensors when quantifying movement?
+Despite these advances, is it possible to free players from these sensors when quantifying their movement?
 It would appear so.

 [Nearly 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.
 Subscribe today]